g-dx/system-design/README.md

 ### Emerging Tools & Best Practice

  * [ThoughtWorks Tech Radar](https://www.thoughtworks.com/radar) - published bi-anually & provides recommendations on whether a language, tool or framework is considered ready for adoption by their consultants.
+ * ["Awesome Lists"](https://github.com/sindresorhus/awesome#readme) - a collection of deeper discussions on topics like security, networking & other misc topics.